-The Group's concentration of credit risk by geographical location is mainly in the PRC, which accounted for 99.9% (2022: 99.8%) of the total trade receivables as at 31 December 2023.
+The Group's concentration of credit risk by geographical location is mainly in the PRC, which accounted for 91.1% (2023: 99.9%) of the total trade receivables as at 31 December 2024.

-The Group's exposure to credit risk arising from bank deposits, bank balances and derivative financial assets is limited because the counterparties are banks and financial institutions with satisfactory creditrating assigned by international credit-rating agencies, for which the Group considers to have low credit risk.
+The Group's exposure to credit risk arising from bank deposits and bank balances is limited because the counterparties are banks and financial institutions with satisfactory credit-rating assigned by international credit-rating agencies, for which the Group considers to have low credit risk.
 The table below details the credit risk exposure of the Group's financial assets, which are subject to ECL assessment:

-Gross carry ing amount External credit rating Internal credit rating 12 month or lifetime ECL 2023 US\$'000 2022 US\$'000 Financial assets at amortised cost Other receivables (Note) N/A Low 12 month ECL 1,674 1,435 Bank balances Range from AA + (Ru) to BB - (Ru) N/A 12 month ECL 56,089 36,275 Short-term time deposits AAA (Ru) N/A 12 month ECL 468 626
+Gross carry ing amount External credit rating Internal credit rating 12 month or lifetime ECL 2024 US\$'000 2023 US\$'000 Financial assets at amortised cost Other receivables (Note) N/A Low 12 month ECL 759 1,674 Bank balances Range from A to BB N/A 12 month ECL 60,582 56,089 Short-term time deposits AAA (Ru) N/A 12 month ECL 152 468